How To Start A Virtual Bookkeeping Business

 Even if you don’t have formal training, don’t sweat it.
-You can choose from a bunch of certification courses or classes to learn new skills that offer hands-on training so you can take your business to the next level.
+You can choose from a bunch of certification courses or classes to learn new skills and take your business to the next level.

 Now, there are a lot of wonderful things about owning your own virtual bookkeeping business and working from home.
 The perks are real, you can:

-- Hang out with your pets, and take breaks whenever you want.
+- Hang with your pets, and take breaks whenever you want

 Remember, this isn’t a bookkeeping job — it’s your own business.
-You set the number of clients, hours, and the amount of time you want to work each week.
+So you set the number of clients, hours, and the amount of time you want to work each week.

-Here’s the beauty of being a remote bookkeeper: you can work with almost any type of small business you want.
+Here’s the beauty of being a remote bookkeeper; you can also work with almost any type of small business you want.